 Target total direct compensation is defined as base salary plus target annual cash incentive opportunity plus target annual equity opportunity.
-The Committee's upper range of target total direct compensation acknowledges the absence of nonqualified retirement plans (either defined benefit or defined contribution) at Cato.
-For 2010, total direct compensation of NEOs was between the 25th and 75th percentiles of the appropriate market.
-In 2011, the Committee also established target total direct compensation of NEOs between the 25th and 75th percentiles of the appropriate market.
+For 2011, total direct compensation of NEOs was between the 25th and 75th percentiles of the appropriate market.
+In 2012, the Committee also established target total direct compensation of NEOs between the 25th and 75th percentiles of the appropriate market.

 Unlike many other retail and non-retail companies that utilize full-value awards (e.g., restricted stock), Cato's LTI equity awards granted in 2006 and 2007 were performance-based and not guaranteed.
 In 2008, the Committee granted LTI awards to all NEOs that were not performance-based but do retain a time-based vesting component in order to enhance the long-term retention priority of LTI awards (see "Long-Term Equity Incentives and Ownership Requirements").
-In 2009 and 2010, the Committee granted LTI awards to each NEO with the exception of the CEO that are not performance-based but do retain a time-based vesting component.
-The CEO was granted an LTI award that was performance-based as well as subject to a time-based vesting component.
+For 2009 through 2011, the Committee granted LTI awards to each NEO with the exception of the CEO that are not performance-based but do retain a time-based vesting component.
+The CEO was granted an LTI award that was performance-based as well as subject to a time-based vesting component in each of the three years.
 The change from performance-based and time-based vesting to solely time-based vesting of LTI awards to all NEOs with the exception of the CEO was designed to provide a better balance of performance and retention incentives in the other NEOs overall compensation package.